-At Physiotas we have a wide range of Exercise Groups & Classes aimed at helping you move better and feel better.
+At Physiotas we have a wide range of Exercise Groups & Classes which are all intended to help you move better and feel better.

-There are classes for improving your general fitness, balance and strength.
-We have groups to help your injury rehabilitation, and for improving your elite sporting performance.
-As well as groups targeted at specific conditions such as Diabetes, Osteoarthritis and Parkinson’s.
+There are groups and classes for improving your general fitness, balance, strength and flexibility and to help with your specific injury rehabilitation.
+We also offer groups that target specific conditions such as Diabetes, Osteoarthritis and Parkinson’s.

-All our exercises groups are run by highly trained Physiotherapists or Exercise Physiologists, and combine our professional approach with a fun and friendly environment.
+All our exercises groups and classes are run by our highly trained Physiotherapists or Exercise Physiologists and combine our professional approach with a fun and friendly environment.
 People of all ages and fitness levels are welcome.

 Aquatic Physiotherapy, or hydrotherapy, provides a relaxing and supportive environment that enables people with pain, post-surgical conditions, arthritis and mobility issues, to participate in supervised physical activity and functional rehabilitation.

 Flotation and the subsequent increase in buoyancy enhances the effectiveness of exercising the spine, hips, knees and feet.
 The warmth and buoyancy of a water environment can be used to: